alephmembeth/survey-logic-2025/readme.md

-# Einführung in die Logik – Ex-Post-Evaluation
+# Einführung in die Logik – Befragung zur Klausurvorbereitung

 This is a repository for a survey on students’ exam preparation for Mark Siebel’s lecture “Einführung in die Logik,” held in the winter term 2024/2025 at the University of Oldenburg.